sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 If you switch over to your terminal, you'll notice that you are being prompted to redeploy your changes.
 Go ahead and hit _ENTER_.

-Note that, you'll need to have `sst start` running for this to happen.
-If you had previously stopped it, then running `npx sst start` will deploy your changes again.
+Note that, you'll need to have `npm start` running for this to happen.
+If you had previously stopped it, then running `npm start` will deploy your changes again.

 You should see something like this at the end of the deploy process.